Canon 1300D vs Fujifilm X-T10

 The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in March 2016 and May 2015.
 The 1300D is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (25 percent) than the Canon 1300D.
 Moreover, the X-T10 is markedly lighter (21 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the X-T10 are weather-sealed.